 The castle features an observation platform boasting a spectacular view of the nearby Nagara River.
 Fit visitors may choose to hike along the four trails available for about one hour and a half to reach the top of Mount Kinka where the castle is located, but those who gasp at the sound of ‘hike’, there is a cable car service that takes visitors from the base to the castle in merely three minutes.

-Gifu Station -> Takayama Station: The Limited Express Hida (two hours and forty minutes)
+Gifu Station -> Takayama Station: The Limited Express Hida (two hours and ten minutes)

 The mountainous landscapes here are gorgeous, and comes January when the snowfall is the heaviest, the villages turn into a fairy-tale land blanketed in white, creating the most postcard-perfect views that all travellers from around the world come to see.
 The area is now listed as UNESCO World Heritage Site as it features unique farmhouses with thatched and steep roofs called Gassho-Zukuri that existed since the 11th century.